haamoon/finding_common_object/README.md

-# Learning to Find Common Objects Across Image Collections
+# Learning to Find Common Objects

 Code for the Paper "Learning to Find Common Objects Across Image Collections".